 As part of its continuing efforts in diversity and inclusion, ChEnected is publishing this series focused on LGBTQ chemical engineers.
-Other related efforts include the upcoming LGBTQ+ & Allies Inclusion in Engineering programming at the 2018 Annual Meeting, accompanied by a reception.
-In addition safe zone workshops were held at the 2015 Spring Meeting and the 2016 Annual Meeting and accompanied by a leadership reception for LGBTQ members and allies.
+Other related efforts include LGBTQ+ & Allies Inclusion in Engineering programming, receptions, and safe-zone workshops.
 All aforementioned initiatives are supported by the AIChE Foundation's Doing a World of Good Campaign.

 Interested in helping?